paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 ## Creating a Swift Package
-After creating your Swift package project, follow the steps [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code) in your `Source` directory

-- In your Package Manifest, you need to configure the Swift target's dependencies and compiler flags
+- Create a Swift Package project in Xcode // Should "project" be capitalized?
+Is there a link to an Apple doc on how to create a Swift Package that you could direct people to? //
-- In this example the name of the package is `Cxx_Interop`
+  - In this example, we named the package `Cxx_Interop`
-- Swift code will be in `Sources/Cxx_Interop` called `main.swift`
+- Add your C++ `module` directory to the `Source` directory in your project // Screenshot would be great showing file structure relationship //
   - C++ source code follows the example shown in [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code)
+- Configure the Swift target dependencies and compiler flags in the project `Package Manifest`
+- Create a Swift file in your C++ `module` directory to contain your Swift code
+  - In the example we name this file `main.swift` and it is located in the `Sources/Cxx_Interop` directory // Another screenshot //
+- Add yopur C++ `module` to the appropriate targets
+  - Navigate to `Targets` // where is this? //
+  - Select the `Add` button
+  - Add your C++ module
+  - Add the directory containing the Swift code // I have no idea the actual steps, just giving an example to replace the next bullet //
-- Under targets, add the name of your C++ module and the directory containing the Swift code as a target.
+- Under targets, add the name of your C++ module and the directory containing the Swift code as a target. // More explicit step by step instructions would be clearer, especially with screenshots with highlighting, for this bullet and the next //
-- In the target defining your Swift target, add a`dependencies` to the C++ Module, the `path`, `source`, and `swiftSettings` with `unsafeFlags` with the source to the C++ Module, and enable `-enable-cxx-interop`
+- In the target defining your Swift target, add a`dependencies` to the C++ Module, the `path`, `source`, and `swiftSettings` with `unsafeFlags` with the source to the C++ Module, and enable `-enable-cxx-interop` // The wording on this is a little confusing //
+- Add C++ `module` and underlying targets and dependencies to the `Package Manifest`, including:
+  - C++ `module` `dependencies`
+  - `path`
+  - `sources`
+  - `swiftSettings` with `unsafeFlags` to enable `cxx-interop`

+**Your `Package Manifest` should look like the following, if you have been following the example**
 ```
 //In Package Manifest